Notice of Privacy Practices

 Federal law prohibits unauthorized redisclosure of substance use disorder information except as permitted by applicable federal and state law, including 42 CFR Part 2.

-MARKETING AND SALE OF PROTECTED HEALTH INFORMATION
+MARKETING AND SALE OF INFORMATION

-ELECTRONIC COMMUNICATIONS
+ELECTRONIC COMMUNICATIONS AND TELEHEALTH

 This practice uses electronic communication methods such as email, text messaging, telehealth platforms, and secure patient portals when appropriate.
 Reasonable administrative, physical, and technical safeguards are used to protect your information; however, no electronic communication system can be guaranteed to be completely secure.
-Electronic communications will be conducted in accordance with applicable federal and Washington privacy laws.
+Email and text messaging may carry privacy risks.
+Use of these methods indicates acknowledgment of those risks.

 YOUR RIGHTS REGARDING YOUR INFORMATION